altenia/repomigrated-ecolearnia/artifacts/docs/domain_model_schemas.md

                 }
             },

+            "@doc": "Optional additional processing.
+E.g. randomizing numbers prior rendering", "processFlow": {
+                "beforeRender": {

+                    },
+                "afterSumission": {

+                }
+            },

+            "@doc": "Policy parameters for the assesmsent",
-            "~doc": "The models section includes data passed to", "policy": {
+            "policy": {
                 "maxAttempts": 10,
-                "~doc": "Optional - if present, each attempt will be timed in seconds", "timed": 10,
+                "@doc": "Optional - if present, each attempt will be timed in seconds", "timed": 10,
                 "timeOverAction": "<action to take when time is over>" },

-            "~doc": "The models section includes data passed to", "submissionEval": {
+            "@doc": "Parameters for evalating learner's answer submission", "submissionEval": {
                 "engine": "ArithmeticExpression",
                 "correctAnswer": {
                     "sum": "9"
                 },
-                "~doc": "The models section includes data passed to",
+                "@doc": "The models section includes data passed to",

                 "feedback": [
                     {